Ingrian grammar: Numerals

 For plural-only nouns, either a measure word or the plural of the numeral should be used:

 Miul ono kaks parria ackoja. ("I have two pairs of glasses.")

-Miul ono kahet ackoja. ("I have two pairs of glasses.")
+Miul ono kahet ackat. ("I have two pairs of glasses.")

 Sentence structure

 Question formation

 In Ingrian, questions are formed either by using an interrogative word, or by adding the interrogative clitic -k (or its variants -ka / -kä and -ko / -kö) to the first word (or, in the case of nouns, phrase) in a sentence:

 Mitä siä sööt? ("What are you eating?")

 Suvvaatk siä siun vanhempia? ("Do you love your parents?")

 The most frequent interrogative pronouns include ken ("who"), mikä ("what"), kuka ("which (of many)"), kumpa ("which one").

 The most frequent interrogative determiners include millain ("what kind"), kumpa ("which") and monta ("how many").

 Ingrian interrogative adverbs include kuin ("how"), miks ("why") and kons ("when").

 Interrogatives are usually put at the beginning of a sentence.